-Knowing everything is a blessing and a curse
+Knowing Everything Is A Blessing And A Curse

 When I recognize how short I am on knowledge, I then can come to God who is liberal in His giving of knowledge.
 My choice is, rely on my wisdom or the wisdom of God.
 That’s the only wisdom I can trust.

-Dr. James L. Snyder lives in Ocala, with the Gracious Mistress of the Parsonage.
-He can be reached at 352-216-3025, or email jamessnyder51@gmail.com. www.jamessnyder ministries.com.
+Dr. James L. Snyder lives in Ocala, FL with the Gracious Mistress of the Parsonage.
+Telephone 1-352-216-3025, email james snyder51@gmail.com, website www.jamessnyderministries.com.

 (0) comments